US Federal Loan information

 US Federal Loan details

 Direct Loans are available to all US citizens or permanent residents with a valid social security number who have a high school diploma and are not in default on any previous student loans.
 In addition to completing a FAFSA and following the steps above, you will need to be accepted on one of the Bachelors degree or Masters degree programmes at Guildhall.
-If you are studying on the doctoral programme or on a non-degree course (eg Artist Diploma) you are not eligible to receive Federal Aid from Guildhall.
+If you are studying on the doctoral programme, a non-degree or online course you are not eligible to receive Federal Aid from Guildhall.
 You may, however, be eligible for a private loan such as Sallie Mae loans (with the exception of short courses).